Hands Across the Aisle Coalition: Activism

-In May 2017, HATAC cosigned a petition with Michelle Cretella, then president of the anti-LGBT American College of Pediatricians, and leaders of other anti-LGBT groups such as the Family Policy Alliance, Concerned Women for America, and the Texas Eagle Forum, to Ben Carson, then director of the U.S. Department of Housing and Urban Development (HUD).
+In May 2017, HATAC cosigned a petition with Michelle Cretella, then president of the anti-LGBT hate group the American College of Pediatricians, and leaders of other anti-LGBT groups such as the Family Policy Alliance, Concerned Women for America, and the Texas Eagle Forum, to Ben Carson, then director of the U.S. Department of Housing and Urban Development (HUD).
 The petition supported barring transgender women from accessing women's homeless shelters.
 In 2019, HUD proposed a new rule which would allow federally funded homeless shelters to force trans people to share facilities based on their assigned sex rather than their gender identity, or to deny them entrance altogether.

-In February 2017, The Heritage Foundation hosted a panel with 5 members of the Hands Across the Aisle Coalition including members of WoLF.
+In February 2017, the Heritage Foundation hosted a panel with 5 members of the Hands Across the Aisle Coalition including members of WoLF.

 In September 2017, WoLF and HATAC issued a letter to John Wiesman, then Secretary of Health for the Washington State Department of Health, demanding the state cease changing gender designations on birth certificates.

 In 2019, the anti-LGBT group Alliance Defending Freedom helped a client sue his school district in Doe v Boyertown Area School District for allowing transgender boys to use the same locker rooms and bathrooms as him.
 HATAC and WoLF wrote amicus briefs in support of the client.

+Also in 2019, Kellie-Jay Keen-Minshull and Venice Allen, another British anti-trans activist, met and connected with Lynn Meagher at an event hosted by HATAC.
+Meagher has two transgender children who she said no longer speak to her because they were lost to "the trans cult".
+Her elder daughter, in contrast, stated they were estranged because Meagher was "extremely emotionally and physically abusive growing up", "racist", "transphobic", "greedy", "cruel", and "religiously intolerant".
+Meagher has ties to the Proud Boys.